charliezye/charlie-vault/Work/Coding Interview Notes/Review Topics/Algorithms/Sorting.md

 #### Quick Sort
 ###### O(n<sup>2</sup>) time, O(1) space
+- Despite being O(n^2) worst case, faster in practice O(n log n) than merge sort and heap sort as worst case rarely happens for any use cases less than nhuge

 Another D&C algorithm.
 Picks an element as a pivot and partitions the given array around the picked pivot.
 - Different versions
 	- Always pick the first element as a pivot.